ethersphere/swarm-guide/contents/introduction.rst

 * Felix Lange, Alex Leverington for inventing and implementing devp2p/rlpx;
 * Jeffrey Wilcke and the go team for continued support, testing and direction;
 * Gavin Wood and Vitalik Buterin for the vision;
-* Nick Johnson @Arachnid for ENS and ENS swarm integration
+* Nick Johnson @Arachnid for ENS and ENS Swarm integration
 * Zsolt Felföldi @zsfelfoldi for his contribution early in the project
 * Alex Van der Sande, Fabian Vogelsteller, Bas van Kervel, Victor Maia, Everton Fraga and the Mist team
 * Elad Verbin, Nick Savers, Alex Beregszaszi, Daniel Varga, Juan Benet for inspiring discussions and ideas
-* Participants of the orange lounge research group and the swarm orange summits
+* Participants of the orange lounge research group and the Swarm orange summits
 * Roman Mandeleil and Anton Nashatyrev for the java implementation
-* Igor Sharudin, Dean Vaessen for example dapps
+* Igor Sharudin, Dean Vaessen for example Dapps
 * Community contributors for feedback and testing